-The scientific information in our tours is geared toward ages 5 and up.
-However, your younger children may still enjoy putting their hands in the dinosaur tracks and touching dinosaur bones on our tours.
+It's a 45-minute scientific tour typically enjoyed most by our guests ages five and up; however, some of our younger guests also enjoy it as well as they may still enjoy putting their hands in the dinosaur tracks and touching dinosaur bones on our tours.
+You know your child best.
 They will definitely enjoy their time at our Visitor Center exploring our Backyard Bones: Cretaceous Crime Scene and Seaway Fossil Box.

 During the summer season (Memorial Day to Labor Day), buses run approximately every 20 minutes beginning at 10 am.
 During the winter season (Labor Day to Memorial Day), buses leave once per hour.

 When you arrive, head to our gift shop to purchase bus tickets.
 You will receive one ticket for your entire group with a bus departure time on it.
 Please arrive at our bus stop (in front of the Main Visitor Center Gift Shop) 15 minutes before your scheduled departure time.
 If you miss your scheduled departure, you must return to the gift shop to receive a new time.